New wave of Chinese artists driving art market | Malay Mail

-PARIS, Oct 1 — The contemporary art market is booming with Chinese artists helping to push prices up by nearly a fifth in the past year, the world’s biggest art index said today.
+HONG KONG, Oct 2 — The contemporary art market is booming with Chinese artists helping to push prices up by nearly a fifth in the past year, the world's biggest art index said yesterday.

 Rocketing prices for living artists have for the first time become the motor of the market, Artprice told AFP.